-Our Environmental Justice Ministry in Wilmington, Delaware is work which grew out of Michele Roberts’ preaching at SsAM during the Season of Creation several years ago.
-An official description of Delaware Concerned Residents for Environmental Justice appears below.
+SsAM’s Environmental Justice Ministry is a ministry which grew out of Michele Roberts’ preaching at our church during the Season of Creation several years ago.
+An affiliated organization is the Delaware Concerned Residents for Environmental Justice, as described below.
 Several SsAM members are a part of this statewide group.

 Environmental justice advocacy is needed now more than ever.
 As we go into the world, as followers of Christ we care for all.
 We would like you to lend a hand.

 Participation in this ministry is also an excellent way to take our church beyond our walls and to get to know some of our neighbors.